Data Science Coding Interview Questions with 5 Technical Concepts

 4. Window Functions

 The 4th coding concept tested on data science coding interviews so far in 2021 is window functions.
 Window functions are heavily utilized in data science work.
-We’ve talked about them extensively in the past articles - Types of Window Functions and Window Functions Interview Questions.
-One example of this is a question from Twitch.
+We’ve talked about them extensively in the past articles - SQL Window Functions and Window Functions Interview Questions.
+One example of this is a question from Twitch interview using Window functions.

 Here’s the solution to this coding question:

 This one’s insane!
 And yes it did get asked in a data science interview.
-But don’t worry, in the upcoming weeks, StrataScratch will be stepping through the solution for each of the coding interview questions we just covered.
+But don’t worry, in the upcoming weeks, StrataScratch will be stepping through the solution for each of the data science interview questions we just covered.